protecode-sc/helm-chart/README.md

 `rabbitmq.enabled` needs to be set as `false` to enable external RabbitMQ.

-`brokerUrl` is the connection strings for rabbitmq service.
+`brokerUrl` is the connection string for RabbitMQ service.
 It is in the form of `amqp://<user>:<password>@<host>:<port>/<vhost>`.

-NOTE! `brokerUrl` parameter does not support amqps suffix.
-To use amqps (amqp over TLS), specify port `5671` in connection string and set `brokerTls` as true.
+NOTE!
+The `brokerUrl` parameter does not support the amqps suffix.
+To use amqps (amqp over TLS), specify the port `5671` in the connection string and set `brokerTls` as true.

 ##### Root Certificate

-In case TLS is in use for RabbitMQ, you need to specify `brokerRootCASecretName` which points to a secret that contains the root certificate that RabbitMQ uses unless the RabbitMQ server certificate is signed by known trusted Certificate Authority.
+In case TLS is in use for RabbitMQ, you need to specify `brokerRootCASecretName` which points to a secret that contains the root certificate that RabbitMQ uses unless the RabbitMQ server certificate is signed by a known trusted Certificate Authority.

 To populate the CA secret, run:
 ```console